YordanGeorgiev/qto/doc/md/userstories_doc.md

 ### 2.9.
-The chat page / UI
+The chat UI
 As UI user
-In order to :
-be able to quickly communicate an issue with other users of the qto applications I want to : be able to use a quick chat with other users within the application instance
+In order to be able to quickly communicate on anything with other qto users of the qto applications I want to be able to use a quick chat with other users within the application instance